Venorcis/BWMirror-Generator/README.md

 ## Building BWMirror

 This is a fair bit involved due to the nature of the project.
 If you want to contribute to BWMirror, read on.
+If you are only interested in writing a Starcraft AI, then you can stop here.

 ### Installing Pre-Requisites